United Way Letter of Intent Application is Closed for 2023

 - Each program may submit one Letter of Intent.
 A separate Letter of Intent must be completed for each program for which the organization is requesting funding.

-- At least one United Way of Central WV outcome must be addressed.
+- The program must address at least one United Way of Central WV outcome area of focus.

 - Programs that use evidence-based practices will be given higher preference.